pcardotatgit/XDR_Workflows_and_Stuffs/readme.md

 ## Check your workflows or do some reverse engineering on others workflows

-I wrote the tool below because needed to quickly check and clean my workflows and document them.
-Whatis better than a visualization tool for this ?
+I wrote the tool below because I needed to quickly check some of my workflows, for cleaning them and document them.
+What is better than a visualization tool for this ?

 * [SecureX JSON workflow parser](https://github.com/pcardotatgit/SecureX_Workflow_JSON_Tree_viewer)
 * [SecureX Workflow Analyser](https://ciscosecurity.github.io/sxo-05-security-workflows/analyzer)

+## Cisco Threat Intelligence Model ( CTIM )

+SecureX APIs allow anyone to interact with SecureX Threat Hunting services.
+This is what makes SecureX a very powerful solution to have into any SOC.

+- To learn more about **Cisco Threat Intell Model** secrets you can to go to the following [ DEVNET Learning Lab ](https://developer.cisco.com/learning/modules/security-securex-threat-response/), which will help you to understand the details of how the CTIM APÏs can be used into your Threat Hunting Activities.
+- And you will naturally want to intensively use CTIM APIs.
+Then the [ CTIM API documentation here ](https://github.com/threatgrid/ctim/blob/master/doc/tutorials/modeling-threat-intel-ctim.md) will be very usefull for you.

+The [ Detect Threat and send an alert into webex Team, then from webex alert add bad IPs into SecureX Firewall Blocking feeds ](https://github.com/pcardotatgit/SecureX_Workflows_and_Stuffs/tree/master/100-SecureX_automation_lab) lab gives an example of direct interaction with CTIM for creating Sigthings and Incidents within Securex;

 ## 3rd Party Integration Development